sczerwinski/sczerwinski.github.io/_posts/2016-06-19-functional-square-matrix-in-kotlin.md

 it is better to avoid copying the entries every time a new matrix is created.
 Thus I have decided to use a functional approach to the problem.

-Let's start with creating a class representing a square matrix of a specific size _n_×_n_, the elements of which are defined by a function:
+Let’s start with creating a class representing a square matrix of a specific size _n_×_n_, the elements of which are defined by a function:

 $$f: \{1, 2 \ldots n\}^2 \to \Bbb{R}$$